 - All-on-4 implants

-Which Is Better: Dental Implants or Dentures?
+Which Is Better: Dental Implants vs Dentures?

 While dentures are less expensive than dental implants, they do not address the deterioration of the jawbone.
 When your body senses a missing tooth, it immediately begins absorbing minerals from your jaw for use elsewhere.